 Orange chicken can be made up to 4 days in advance and stored in an airtight container in the fridge.
 To enjoy, reheat in the microwave or on the stovetop until heated through.

-Orange chicken can be made in the air fryer.
-First, evenly spray the air fryer basket with neutral oil.
-Then place the coated chicken into the basket in a single layer, giving each piece enough space.
-Evenly spray the chicken with oil.
-Air fry at 400ºF for 10-14 minutes until golden and crispy, no need to flip.
-Meanwhile, simmer the sauce in a pan until thickened and add the fried chicken, then toss to coat evenly.
+Orange chicken can also be made in the air fryer.
+Lightly spray the basket with neutral oil, then arrange the coated chicken in a single layer with space between each piece.
+Spray the chicken evenly with oil.
+Air fry at 400ºF for 10-14 minutes until golden and crispy - no flipping needed.
+While the chicken cooks, simmer the sauce in a pan until thickened.
+Add the cooked chicken and toss until evenly coated.

 📖 Recipe